Housefull (film series): Housefull 3 (2016 film)

-While the girls prepare a wax statue for Batook, the boys go into town, where some gangsters are teasing some girls.
-Suddenly, Nagre appears, and attack the gangsters.
-After the gangsters run away, Nagre sees the boys, and ask why did not help.
-The boys claim that they were disabled.
-Bunty, who was in the wheelchair at the time, claims he was crippled.
-Sandy, holding Teddy's cane, claims he is blind, and that Teddy is mute.
+The boys go into town, where they encounter Nagre.
+The boys claim interchangeably of their disabilities in front of him.
+Bunty as crippled.
+Sandy as blind, and Teddy as mute.
 Later, Nagre goes to Batook's office, and ask him about his daughters's future husbands.
 Batook says that while the girls' future husbands are disabled, he knows three normal men who are suitable for the daughters.
 Batook takes Nagre to a Gurdwara to see his sons, Rishi, Rohan, and Rajeev, claiming they are orphans who do community service.
 Nagre decides that the three are suitable for his daughters.
+They make a plan.

 At Batook's house, Nagre claims that Batook owes Nagre 5000 crores (50 billion) of British Pounds.
-Nagre gives Batook and the boys 10 days to make up the money, or Ganga, Jamuna, and Saraswati must marry Rishi, Rohan, and Rajeev.
+Nagre gives Batook and the boys ten days to make up the money, or Ganga, Jamuna, and Saraswati must marry Rishi, Rohan, and Rajeev.
 During these 10 days, Nagre and his "sons" will also live in Batook's house, meaning that while in front of both Batook and Nagre, Sandy, Teddy, and Bunty must act as blind-disabled, mute-blind, and disabled-mute.
 Sandy, Teddy, and Bunty come up with a plan to get rid of Nagre's sons.
 During a St. Patrick's Day party, the girls get Rishi, Rohan, and Rajeev drunk.
 The next day, they tell each other that they had sex with their respective girls, only to find out that they had sex with the maids.
 The maids request compensation, or they will sue, of 50 million Pounds.
 Nagre, learning this, says that the girls will marry the boys of their choosing.